joeyhoer/starter/CONTRIBUTING.md

 ### Multiple options

-All GUI selectible values should be represented in comments.
+All GUI selectable values should be represented in comments.

 If the preference is a range input, it is acceptable to note the minimum and maximum values.